rpgtex/DND-5e-LaTeX-Template/README.md

 This is an attempt at a D&D 5e LaTeX template.
 The color scheme is close to the original source books, as are the fonts.
 The fonts chosen are included by default in TeX Live.

-For a more printer-friendly version simply comment "\usepackage{dndbackgroundimg}" in dnd.sty.
+For a more printer-friendly version load the dnd package with the option bg-letter-print.

 The template compiles with pdflatex.